dwiknrd/llm_coursebook/README.md

 - **Introduction to Generative AI**
    - Overview of Generative AI and its real-world applications
    - Introduction to the concept of Long Language Models (LLM)
-   - Roles and applications of LLM in various business industries
-   - Ethical considerations and responsible use of Generative AI
    - Demonstration of LLM usage in various business contexts
    - Setting up the development environment
    - Introduction to Python as the main programming language in the training